farrow-js/farrow/packages/farrow-api-server/README.md

 ## Usage

-[farrow-api](../farrow-api/README.md) just defining API, it's not directly bind to an server.
+[farrow-api](../farrow-api/README.md) just defining API, it's not directly bind to a server.

 `farrow-api-server` can convert an `api-entries` to a router of `farrow-http`.